-Partial collision is a congenital condition in which there is an abnormal connection between the bones of the hind foo.
+Tarsal coalition is a congenital condition in which there is an abnormal connection between the bones of the hind foot.
 Two of the tarsal bones fail to separate from each other during early development.
-There are three types of tarsal coalitions that causes a stiff foot that is sometimes flattened.
+The abnormal connection is composed of bone, cartilage or fibrous tissue and will lead to limited motion.
+There are three types of osseus tarsal coalitions that causes a stiff foot that often flattens in kids.

 - Pain and stiffness in the foot and ankle

 - Every day activities are difficult